 Mexican Consulate cuts ribbon to start Milwaukee service

-Rep. Jonathan Brostoff (D-Milwaukee) welcomed the Mexican Consulate to the 19th Assembly District on August 30 and emphasized the importance of access to the services the Consulate provides.
+State Representative Jonathan Brostoff welcomed the Mexican Consulate to the 19th Assembly District on August 30, and emphasized the importance of access to the services the Consulate provides.

 The Mexican Consulate in Milwaukee will provide a much-needed service to our community offering legal advice, passports, consular IDs, and voter registration cards.
 They hope in the future to also provide community outreach, health care advice, education resources, financial programing, and more.
 The Consulate can serve up to 150 people each day and will also run a monthly mobile service to other selected cities in Wisconsin.